-Did you try to use the camera app while doing a video conferencing on Skype or Zoom and run into 0xA00F4246 error instead?
+Did you try to use the Webcam while doing video conferencing through Skype or Zoom and run into 0xA00F4246 error instead?
 Well, there are different reasons that may cause this bug such as – damaged/missing system files, outdated camera driver, corrupt hard disk, etc. Anyways, in this post, we present seven working solutions that you can use to get rid of this persisting error code.

 To solve the WebCam error 0xA00F4246, use the workarounds – install pending updates (if available any), allow camera access to the third-party apps, and update related drivers.
-If the issue persists even after this, Run Windows Store app troubleshooter, perform sfc scan or apply the registry tweaks.
-Many a time, this is just due to faulty hard disk, so it’s better to check that at first.
+If the issue persists even after this, Run Windows Store app troubleshooter, perform an SFC scan, or apply the registry tweaks.
+Many a time, this is just due to a faulty hard disk, so it’s better to check that at first.
 Let’s explore the solutions in detail –

 How to fix Camera Error code 0xA00F4246 on Windows 10

 To solve the WebCam Error 0xA00F4246 on Windows 10 device, use the following fixes –

 1] Run Pending Cumulative Updates

 If your system is running on an earlier build version, this may result in camera bugs and errors.
 So, download and install the latest security patch on your computer via the Windows Update section.